-Can I drink coffee when using AlignerCo or Smile Direct?
+Can I drink coffee when using AlignerCo or Candid?

 You can, but you shouldn’t.
 Aligners from AlignerCo and Candid are fairly stain-resistant, but you should generally avoid eating or drinking colored liquids and foods while wearing your aligners.
-Water is a safe bet, though—as long as it isn’t hot, as this can warp the plastic.
+Water is a safe bet, though—just make sure it isn’t hot, as this could warp the plastic.

 Are there any hidden costs?